yeikobu/yeikobu/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🔭 &nbsp;I like to explore new technologies.\
-🎓 &nbsp;I'm currently studying on [Platzi](https://platzi.com/r/j-kobu).\
+🌱 &nbsp;I'm completely focused on studying iOS Development with SwiftUI.\
-🌱 &nbsp;I'm learning about iOS/Apple development by self-taught.
-I am also dabbling in Blockchain and Web development technologies.\
+✔ &nbsp;I Also have some knowledge on Web development and Android development.\
 💬 &nbsp;Feel free to reach out to me.\
 📫 &nbsp;You can shoot me an email at aguilar.campos.jacob@gmail.com!